-King County's net direct debt burden remains very modest and declined to the equivalent of only 0.2% of 2020 full value and 0.5x fiscal 2019 operating revenues, including the current offering.
+King County's net direct debt burden remains very modest and declined to the equivalent of only 0.2% of 2020 full value and 0.4x fiscal 2019 operating revenues.
 The debt burden is net of GOLT bonds issued for King County Sewer Enterprise (Aa1 stable), which are self-supported by the enterprise's net revenues.

-Fixed costs were low at the equivalent of 7.0% of operating revenues in fiscal 2019, which is favorable compared to norms for local governments and implies strong financial flexibility.
+Fixed costs were low at the equivalent of 6.4% of operating revenues in fiscal 2019, which is favorable compared to norms for local governments and implies strong financial flexibility.
 Fixed costs include net direct debt service as well as pension and OPEB contributions.

-The county's debt plans include additional GOLT issuances in the fiscal 2021-2022 biennium of up to \$1 billion for various bridge replacements, land purchases, facility improvements, solid waste and affordable housing.
-A measure is on the November ballot seeking voter approval for \$1.7 billion in unlimited tax general obligation bonds to finance improvements at Harborview Medical Center that would be issued over 6-7 years.
+The county's debt plans include additional GOLT issuances in the current biennium of up to \$750 million for land purchases, solid waste and affordable housing.
+Local voters in November approved a \$1.7 billion in unlimited tax general obligation bonds to finance improvements at Harborview Medical Center that would be issued in annual installments over the next decade, beginning with a \$50 million issuance in Q4 2021.

-The county is also looking at establishing a commercial paper program with a maximum authorization of approximately \$250 million for the sewer enterprise, with liquidity support provided internally via the county's investment pool.
+The county has a commercial paper program with a maximum authorization of approximately \$250 million for the sewer enterprise, with liquidity support provided internally via the county's investment pool.